niklasuhrberg/akka-streamtoactor-interop/README.md

 # Sample applications

+Two sample applications showing different approaches to stream to actor interoperability in Akka streams.

 ## Ask based
 A simple flow with actor interoperability using the ask pattern together with `ActorFlow.ask`

+The code is prepared to enable simple modification to study different error scenarios, look at the `var counter`.

 ## Stage actor based

+A simple flow with actor interoperability using the stage actor based approach using `ActorRefBackpressureProcessFlowStage` The code is prepared to enable simple modification to study different error scenarios, look at the `var counter`.

 # Running instructions